-Our barristers can advise you on the following licensing applications for your business: the sale or supply of alcohol, change of opening hours, and entertainment purposes.
+Our barristers can advise you on the following licensing applications for your business: the sale or supply of alcohol, change of opening hours and entertainment purposes.
 Our barristers can also represent you when your application is heard by the local authority licensing committee, and in any appeal to the Magistrates' Court.

 Timescales for our services may vary depending on factors such as barristers' availability, the complexity of your application and the need for additional documents.
-As a guide, written advice on your application will be available within two to four weeks where possible.
+As a quide, written advice on your application will be available within two to four weeks where possible.
 Hearing dates for local authority licensing committees are set in advance, and our barristers will aim to represent you on your preferred hearing date where possible.
 If the local authority licensing committee refuses your application, appeals must be made to the Magistrates' Court within 21 days.

-We may charge fixed fees, which means that we will charge you a set amount of money for the work.
+We charge fixed fees, which means that we will charge you a set amount of money for the work.
 Below we provide estimates based on the averages of fixed fees for barristers in Orchard Chambers.
 All fees include VAT (where applicable).

-If we charge fixed fees, these may vary depending on your needs - for example, your fees may be towards the higher end of the range if you need a more experienced barrister and/or you have a more complex application.
+Your fixed fees may vary depending on your needs - for example, your fees may be towards the higher end of the range if you need a more experienced barrister and/or you have a more complex application.
 If you have a particularly complex application, your fees may also be higher than the estimates below.
 There are also likely to be additional costs of £X, for X.

-Stage of case Ranges of fixed fees (estimates) Written advice on your application £X - £X Preparation, including meetings with you and assistance with drafting of application £X - £X Local authority licensing committee hearing £X - £X

-Appeal to the Magistrates' Court - initial hearing £X - £X Appeal to the Magistrates' Court - full hearing £X - £X Contact Us
+Stage of case Ranges of fixed fees (estimates) Written advice on your application £X - £X Preparation, including conferences with you £X - £X and assistance with drafting of application Local authority licensing committee hearing £X - £X Appeal to the Magistrates' Court - initial £X - £X hearing Appeal to the Magistrates' Court - full £X - £X hearing fee estimate, please contact the clerks on XX (or e-mail XX).

 All information is correct as of X, but fees are estimates only.
-For a quotation, please contact the clerks on XX (or e-mail XX).
+For the most accurate fixed